mjordan/larkm/README.md

   }
 ```

-If no results were found, larkm returns the same data, but with a `num_results` value of `0` and an empty `arks` key:
+If no results were found, larkm returns a 200 HTTP status code and the same JSON structure, but with a `num_results` value of `0` and an empty `arks` key:

 ```json
 {"num_results":0,"page":1,"page_size":"20","arks":[]}